Using Outlook for iOS and Android in the Government Community Cloud in Exchange Online

 By default, certain services and features of Outlook for iOS and Android are disabled automatically for the Office 365 U.S. Government Community Cloud (GCC) because they do not meet FedRAMP requirements:

 In-app support: Users will not be able to submit support tickets from within the app or upload diagnostic data using Collect Diagnostics.
 They should contact their internal help desk and provide logs (via the Share Diagnostics Logs option in Setting -> Help).
 If necessary, the organization's IT department can then contact Microsoft Support directly.

 Multiple accounts: Only the user's Office 365 GCC account and OneDrive for Business account can be added to a single device.
 Personal accounts cannot be added.
 Customers can use another device for personal accounts, or an ActiveSync client from another provider.

 Calendar Apps: Calendar apps (Facebook, Wunderlist, Evernote, Meetup) are not available with GCC accounts.

 Add-Ins: Add-ins are not available with GCC accounts.

-Storage Providers: Only the GCC user's OneDrive for Business storage account can be added within Outlook for iOS and Android.
+Storage Providers: Only the GCC account's OneDrive for Business storage account can be added within Outlook for iOS and Android.
 Third-party storage accounts (e.g., Dropbox, Box) cannot be added.